chatzikon/SWA/README.md

 The **alg** argument is the algorithm employed, among the ones presented in [1].
 The **communication rounds** are the times the server communicates with the clients.
 According to ablation arguments, is equal to epochs//t_round.
 The **mu** is the coefficient of the contrastive loss.
 The rest of the arguments were explained above, at the ablation study part.

-The code from [MOON](https://github.com/QinbinLi/MOON) was used.
+The code from [MOON](https://github.com/QinbinLi/MOON) was used and transformed to fit the needs of this work.
 Thus, extra information for the ablation part can also be found at the aforementioned github.

 [1] Li, Q., He, B., & Song, D. (2021).
 Model-contrastive federated learning.
 In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 10713-10722).